What We Do

 If a BPT is the most suitable format for your organisation, the AHF can provide a Standard Governing Document recognised by the Charity Commission.

-For further information about the network of BPT’s or for details of a trust in your area, please visit the Association of Preservation Trusts at www.ukapt.org.uk.
+For further information about the network of BPT’s or for details of a trust in your area, please visit the Heritage Trust Network (formerly the Association of Preservation Trusts) at www.heritagetrustnetwork.org.uk.